kavon/reduck/README.md

 reduck
 ======

 A tool that can find the [beta normal form](http://en.wikipedia.org/wiki/Beta_normal_form) (β-nf) of a term in the lambda calculus step-by-step.
 It's basically an interpreter for an abstract functional programming language that shows each computational step during evaluation.
-The evaluation strategy is to find the left-most application of a lambda abstraction to some term and apply the β-rule.
-I don't have a proof (at the moment) that for any λ-term, this will always find a β-nf if it exists... but it probably will.
+The evaluation strategy is *call by name*, that is, it performs a substitution (β-rule) of the argument in the function without evaluating it, and it chooses the left-most application at each step.

 It additionally has a mode that can perform a [continuation-passing style](http://en.wikipedia.org/wiki/Continuation-passing_style) (CPS) transform on a lambda term.